How to Design Minimum Viable Product? [Cost Spreadsheet]

 - It has only must-have features and certainly needs to be designed to attract early users.

-- The motive behind an MVP is to test the app idea with minimum investment.
+- The motive behind an MVP is to test the startup idea with minimum investment.

 - It provides you to understand the real-world scenario.